Seconds (1966 film): Plot

-Disenchanted by his new contrived life, Tony defiantly returns to New York.
-He arranges a meeting with Emily at his former home, claiming that he was once a friend of Arthur's.
-Emily shares that she felt Arthur was emotionally disconnected from his life, and was in a constant state of longing that she could not understand.
-After the meeting, a melancholic Tony is met by associates of the company, and he requests that they give him a different identity.
-They agree to do so, but only if he can provide them with another referral to the company.
+Disenchanted by his new contrived life, Arthur defiantly leaves California, and returns to New York.
+He arranges a meeting with Emily at his former home, claiming —as Tony— that he was once a friend of Arthur's.
+The two have a conversation in which Emily shares that she felt Arthur was emotionally disconnected from his life, and was in a constant state of longing that she could not understand.
+After the meeting, a melancholic Arthur is met by associates of the Company, and he requests that they give him a different identity.
+They agree to do so, but only if he can provide them with another referral to the Company.
+He tells them he does not know anyone he could proposition, and demands they carry out the transformation anyway.

-Returning to the company's headquarters, Tony is placed in a waiting room with various other men, including his friend Charlie, all of whom have asked to undergo another 'rebirth'.
+Returning to the headquarters, Arthur is placed in a waiting room with various other men, including his friend Charlie, all of whom have asked to undergo yet another 'rebirth'.
 An elated Charlie is chosen and is escorted from the waiting room.
-Frustrated at the unknown amount of time the men have been waiting to be chosen, and being unable to think of anyone that he can refer to the company, Arthur angrily demands that his procedure be performed without further delay.

-During the night, the owner of the Company discusses with Tony/Arthur his original purpose for founding the organization, and assures him that the issues he has brought up will be looked into.
-As he is wheeled into the operating room, Dr. Morris gives his last rites.
-As Dr. Innes sedates him, he tells Arthur that he is to be killed, with his body to be staged as the corpse for a new client to be reborn.
+Frustrated at the unknown amount of time the men have been waiting to be chosen, and being unable to think of anyone that he can refer to the Company, Arthur angrily demands that his procedure is performed without further delay.
+Later, as Arthur is wheeled into the operating room, he is met by a chaplain who begins to read him his last rites.
+After being bound, gagged, and sedated, Arthur comes to realize he is about to be killed.
+Dr. Innes, who performed Arthur's original transformation, coldly laments to Arthur that he is sorry it has to end this way, and that Arthur's transformation into Tony was his "best work".
+He explains that Arthur's body will be used as the catalyst for another patient's transformation — the staged scene for that patient's faked death will be a car accident.
+Dr. Innes proceeds to drill into Arthur's skull to inflict a brain hemorrhage consistent with head injuries sustained in a car crash.
+As Arthur loses consciousness, he stares into the surgical light, and has a memory of seeing a man playing with his infant daughter on the beach; the image distorts and loses resolution as Arthur dies.

 Cast

 Analysis

-In the film The Pervert's Guide to Ideology, the psychoanalytical philosopher Slavoj Žižek discusses the film as an example of what happens when desires are fulfilled.
+In the 2012 film The Pervert's Guide to Ideology, the psychoanalytical philosopher Slavoj Žižek discusses the film as an example of what happens when desires are fulfilled.

 Production

 Development

-Frankenheimer had recently completed several successful films prior to his involvement with the project, namely Birdman of Alcatraz (1962), The Manchurian Candidate (1962), and Seven Days in May (1964).
-These last two films together with Seconds are sometimes referred to as Frankenheimer's 'paranoia trilogy'.
+Frankenheimer had completed several successful films before his involvement with the project, namely Birdman of Alcatraz (1962), The Manchurian Candidate (1962), and Seven Days in May (1964).
+These last two films together with Seconds sometimes are referred to as Frankenheimer's "paranoia trilogy".